-Yes - you can pay into the LGPS even if you already contribute to another pension scheme.
+Yes – you can pay into the LGPS even if you already contribute to another pension scheme.

-You are allowed to pay into as many pension schemes as you like.
-In each tax year, you can pay up to 100% of your UK taxable earnings into any number of pension arrangements of your choice and still be eligible for tax relief.
+In each tax year, you can pay up to 100 per cent of your UK taxable earnings into any number of pension arrangements of your choice and still be eligible for tax relief.
 If your earnings are lower, you can still pay up to £3,600 into a pension that uses ‘tax relief at source’, such as a personal pension or stakeholder pension scheme.

+There is a limit to how much tax relief you can get on pension contributions.
+If the value of your pension savings grows by more than the annual allowance in a single year, you might have to pay a tax charge.
+Most people will not be affected by the annual allowance.

 What do I pay?

-As a councillor, you pay 6% of your basic and responsibility allowances into the L G P S – these are your pensionable allowances.
+As a councillor, you pay 6 per cent of your basic and responsibility allowances into the LGPS – these are your pensionable allowances.
 You do not pay contributions on:

 any dependants’ carers allowance,

 travelling and subsistence allowance, or

 co-optee’s allowance.

-If you pay tax, you will get tax relief on your pension contributions.
-This means your contributions are taken from your earnings before tax is calculated, reducing the amount of tax you pay.
+You get tax relief on your pension contributions.
+If you pay tax, your contributions are taken from your earnings before income tax is calculated, reducing the amount you pay.

-There is a limit to how much tax relief you can get on pension contributions.
-If the value of your pension savings grows by more than the annual allowance in a single year, you might have to pay a tax charge.
-Most people will not be affected by the annual allowance.
+If you do not earn enough to pay income tax, you will still benefit from tax relief, but not through your pay.
+For the 2024/25 year onwards, HMRC will make top-up payments directly to Scheme members in this group.
+HMRC will be contacting eligible members from August 2026 about these payments.

-Your council pays the rest of the cost of providing your LGPS benefits.
-On average, the council pays about twice as much as you pay.
+Your council/we pays the balance of the cost of providing your LGPS benefits.

 What are the benefits?

-Life cover from the moment you join, with a lump sum of two times your career average pay paid if you die in service under age 75.
+Peace of mind

-Cover for Your family with a pension for your spouse or civil partner and for eligible children should you die.
+Your family enjoys financial security, with immediate life cover and a pension for your spouse or civil partner and eligible children.

+If you have to retire because of permanent ill health, your pension could be paid straight away (from any age).

+Freedom to choose when to take your pension

-Retirement benefits after three months’ membership: you can retire from office and take your pension from age 55, even though the Scheme’s normal pension age is 65.
-Benefits paid before age 65 will normally be paid at a reduced rate.
+Your pension benefits are normally payable from the Scheme’s normal pension age, which is 65.
+However, if you have at least three months’ membership, you can choose to retire from office and take your pension any time between age 55 and 75.
+If you choose to take your benefits before age 65, they will normally be reduced because they are being paid earlier.
+If you take them after age 65, they will be increased, because they are being paid later.

-The Government has announced that the earliest age you can take your pension will increase to age 57 from April 2028.
+The UK Government has announced that the earliest age you can take your pension will increase to age 57 from April 2028.
 The LGPS regulations have not yet been amended to reflect this change.

-Immediate benefits are payable at any age if you have to retire because of permanent ill health.

 When you retire you can look forward to:

-a tax-free lump sum, and
+a lump sum, which is usually tax free, and

 a pension payable for life that increases each year in line with the appropriate cost of living index.